Exercise and Diabetes

 The American Diabetes Association, The American College of Sports Medicine, and the American Heart Association are unanimous in their recommendation regarding exercise: everyone needs a minimum of 150 minutes of moderate exercise each week.
 That might sound like a lot, but it averages out to just 21 minutes a day, or 30 minutes five times a week.
 Plus, activities such as gardening, raking leaves, and even house-cleaning count toward that total.
 The key is consistency.

 In addition to aerobic activity (such as those listed above) you should also add strength training and stretching to your routine.
 Doing some basic muscle-building exercises two or three times a week helps build strong muscles and bones.
 There are even effective exercises you can do without using any equipment, including wall-push ups, crunches, squats, and lunges.
+Strength training has been shown to be as helpful for diabetes as aerobic exercises.

 Incorporating some basic stretches into your exercise routine is also important.
 The more flexible you are, the more comfortable it is to move and enjoy your favorite activities.
 Stretching at home is easy—you can even do it while you watch the news—or you can try yoga, Pilates, or tai chi.